Can You Tell What a Model Was Trained On?

 Three tools extract meaning from this difference vector:

 Token Relevance measures the fraction of tokens surfaced by Patchscope that are relevant to the fine-tuning domain.
-Across all tested models, 20--80% of the top-20 tokens are directly relevant to the fine-tuning objective.The activation differences are computed on random pretraining text, not on anything related to the fine-tuning domain.
-The fact that the fine-tuning domain is readable from activations on unrelated text is what makes this result striking.
-The bias is a constant offset in activation space -- it does not depend on what the model is currently processing.
+Across the tested models, 20% to 80% of the top 20 tokens are directly relevant to the fine-tuning objective.The activation differences are computed on random pretraining text, not on anything related to the fine-tuning domain.
+Recovering domain information from unrelated text is therefore evidence for an input-independent component.
+Averaging isolates a constant offset, but individual activation differences can still depend on the text being processed.

 The Interpretability Agent